hgm-king/graphql-covid-data/server/README.md

-# NYC Dept of Health Covid Dashboard
+# NYC Covid Data Dashboard Frontend

-#### Visualize the covid data the city releases daily
+This repository will hold everything related to the backend data server in the NYC Covid Data Dashboard Project.

+We focus on serving data as quickly as possible

 ### Resources
  - https://github.com/nychealth/coronavirus-data